Skip links

 Charmaine Brent, Ki’ev Harris, Monica Kirkland

 In our discussions of the most pressing issues we’ve seen in our daily work: the rising costs of care, staffing shortages, and the critical need for a dignified quality of life for all residents.
-She was able to hear firsthand accounts from our Alameda Program Manager, Ki’ev Harris about the challenges he and his team encounter during a ride along, providing her with the kind of real-world insights that simply cannot be captured in a report.
+She was able to hear firsthand accounts from our Alameda County Ombudsman Program Manager, Ki’ev Harris about the challenges he and his team encounter during a ride along, providing her with the kind of real-world insights that simply cannot be captured in a report.

 Our work is fundamentally about a simple promise: that every senior has the right to age with dignity and respect.
 Thanks to our partnership with the Senior Services Coalition of Alameda County and the tireless work of leaders like Monica Kirkland, we can be confident that our efforts are not only making a difference in the lives of individuals but also helping to shape a more just and equitable future for all.

+SSCAC unites over 40 member organizations—including Empowered Aging—to create a powerful and influential voice for seniors.
+This collaborative approach allows us all to pool our knowledge and resources, making our collective advocacy far more effective than any of us could be alone.
 To learn more about the critical work of our partners at the Senior Services Coalition of Alameda County, please visit their website.
 Together, we are building a stronger safety net for our seniors.

 https://empoweredaging.org/long-term-care-ombudsman/